Juvenile Detention Facility

 Questions about a youth’s case, his/her court hearing, or plans for the youth after he/she leaves the Juvenile Detention Facility should be directed to the Probation Officer assigned to the case.
 The Probation Department can be reached at (707)784-7600.

-No food or drink is allowed in the main lobby area or in Cedar Hall.
+No food or drink is allowed in the main lobby area or in the visiting area.
+Visitors may be required to wear a medical grade surgical mask.

 All visitors are expected to follow the above regulations, as well as directions given them by custody staff on duty.
 Any visitor who does not comply will be asked to leave and future visiting privileges will be withdrawn.